slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Writing down one thing you are grateful for each day is the cheapest possible therapy ever."
 -- Kevin Kelly*

+> *"The blind can’t see.
+The proud will not."
+-- Russian proverb*